Table of Contents

 };

-statement is affected by Automatic semicolon insertion (ASI)
+The return statement is affected by Automatic semicolon insertion (ASI)

 1